 There are several options available when looking for an egg donor:

 Each of these options have their relative advantages and disadvantages, and the team at RMA will help guide you through the process of selecting the right one for your family.
 Some of the many factors to consider include the cost of treatment, time to successful match, availability of ethnically diverse or otherwise appropriate donors, desire to maintain kinship through a known donor arrangement, planned family size, and whether or not it is important that subsequent children be full siblings.
 The Physician, Nursing and Mental Health teams at RMA can help you explore these issues to determine the best path for you.

-When selecting a suitable donor, you might also need to consider include the cost of treatment, time to successful match, availability of ethnically diverse or otherwise appropriate donors, desire to maintain kinship through a known donor arrangement, planned family size, and whether or not it is important that subsequent children be full siblings.
-RMASoCal can help you explore these issues to determine the best path for you.
+When selecting a suitable donor, you might also need to consider including the cost of treatment, time to successful match, availability of ethnically diverse or otherwise appropriate donors, desire to maintain kinship through a known donor arrangement, planned family size, and whether or not it is important that subsequent children be full siblings.
+RMA of Southern California can help you explore these issues to determine the best path for you.